South Boulder Creek Flood Mitigation Project

-The city has conducted a South Boulder Creek Flood Mitigation Study to develop and evaluate alternatives that may reduce flooding along South Boulder Creek.
-Boulder City Council accepted the Flood Mitigation Plan including recommendations on Aug.
+The city has conducted a South Boulder Creek Flood Mitigation Study to develop and evaluate alternatives that may reduce flooding from South Boulder Creek.
+Boulder City Council accepted the Final South Boulder Creek Major Drainage Plan, including recommendations on Aug.
 4, 2015.
 You can read the memo or watch the video (1:05:15) of that decision.

 - Read the Frequently Asks Questions below to learn more about the background, approval process and next steps for the project.